-The Box Office is open from 10am – 10pm, Monday to Saturday and from 1 hour before a Sunday performance.
-You can buy tickets on the phone from 10am, and you can book tickets online at any time of the day or night.
-When a new season of shows are placed on sale our Friends get priority booking.
-You can find out more about our friends scheme here.
+The Box Office is open from 9am – 9pm, Monday to Friday and two hours before the first performance on Saturdays.
+You can buy tickets on the phone during these times, and you can book tickets online at any time of the day or night.

 Can I get a ticket discount?

 We want to make sure that no one misses out on a show at Soho because they can’t afford a ticket.
-With airline style pricing, tickets are cheaper for the first performances than the last.
+For most of our shows, we offer preview prices for early performances.

-We offer concessions to people under 26, full-time students, senior citizens, people who have a registered disability, unwaged people, Westminster ResCard holders and groups of 10 or more.
+We offer concessions to people under 26, full-time students, senior citizens, people who have a registered disability, unwaged people, and groups of 10 or more.